World Heritage Identification Number: 1035

 UNESCO Justification of the World Heritage Site

-Criterion (x): CAS contains samples of all key habitats that characterise the Cerrado ecoregion – one of Earth’s oldest tropical ecosystems.
-It contains over 60% of all floral species and almost 80% of all vertebrate species described for the Cerrado.
-With the exception of the Giant Otter, all of the Cerrado’s endangered large mammals occur in the site.
-In addition, the site supports many rare small mammals and bird species that do not occur elsewhere in the Cerrado and a number of species new to science have been discovered in CPA.
+Criterion (x): The site contains samples of all the key habitats that characterize the Cerrado ecoregion - one of the oldest tropical ecosystems of the Earth.
+It hosts more than 60% of all plant species and almost 80% of all vertebrate species observed in the Cerrado.
+All the endangered great mammals of the Cerrado are present, with the exception of the giant otter.
+In addition, the site is home to many rare small mammals and endemic birds of the Cerrado.
+Science continues to discover new species in this site.

 Encyclopedia Record: Cerrado